-The latest phase of Seton Medical Center Austin‘s $48 million investment to enhance complex care programs is complete and will start accepting patients tomorrow, Sept.
+The latest phase of Ascension Seton Medical Center Austin‘s $48 million investment to enhance complex care programs is complete and will start accepting patients tomorrow, Sept.
 11.

 A preview for media, doctors, nurses and others of the new, 57,000-square-foot expansion of the intensive care unit (ICU), intermediate care unit (IMC) and cardiology unit was held after Chaplain Kevin Sheehan performed a blessing.
-Other speakers were Dr. Jordan Weingarten, pulmonologist and medical director of the Seton Medical Center Austin’s Intensive Care Unit; Dr. Mark Pirwitz, president and chief executive officer of the Seton Heart Institute; and Dr. Mark Stewart, Seton Austin’s chief of staff.
+Other speakers were Dr. Jordan Weingarten, pulmonologist and medical director of the Ascension Seton Medical Center Austin’s Intensive Care Unit; Dr. Mark Pirwitz, president and chief executive officer of the Ascension Seton Heart Institute; and Dr. Mark Stewart, Ascension Seton Austin’s chief of staff.

 KVUE’s Jim Bergamo interviewed Weingarten on Monday, the day before the official opening.
-Very early Tuesday morning, Dr. Carol Wratten, Seton Austin vice president of medical affairs, and Weingarten did live interviews for KXAN’s morning news show.
+Very early Tuesday morning, Dr. Carol Wratten, Ascension Seton Austin vice president of medical affairs, and Weingarten did live interviews for KXAN’s morning news show.

 A total of 60 new, spacious patient rooms, as well as additional comforts and conveniences for patients, their family and the medical staff, have been added.